Division of Chemical, Bioengineering, Environmental, and Transport Systems

 For full proposals submitted via Grants.gov:

 NSF Grants.gov Application Guide; A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines apply

 (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at:

 The duration of unsolicited awards is typically three years.
-The average annual award size for the program is $100,000.
+The typical award size for the program is $100,000 per year.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.